asset-group/asset-group.github.io/code.md

 [Mirai4IIoT](https://gitlab.com/asset-sutd/public/mirai4iiot) is a repository to reproduce Mirai attacks in Industrial Internet-of-things (IIoT) systems.
 The attacks can be reproduced in both stealthy and non-stealthy mode.

-#### AGRID
+#### AIG-AC
-[AGRID](https://gitlab.com/asset-sutd/public/agrid) aims at encoding discrete models of robotic systems to support verification of robotic software.
-It is able to encode models as either Satisfiability Modulo Theory or Bounded Model Checking problems.
+[AIG-AC](https://gitlab.com/asset-sutd/public/aig-ac) is a tool that performs attacker classification on systems represented with And-inverter Graphs (AIGs) via bounded model checking.
+See the paper [Systematic Classification of Attackers via Bounded Model Checking](https://asset-group.github.io/papers/VMCAI20.pdf) for more details.

 #### RAIDS
 [RAIDS](https://github.com/cd-wang/RAIDS) is an intrusion detection system for autonomous cars.
 It extracts and analyzes sensory information (e.g., camera images and distance sensor values) to validate frames transmitted on the in-vehicle network (e.g., CAN bus).
 See the paper [Road Context-aware Intrusion Detection System for Autonomous Cars](https://asset-group.github.io/papers/ICICS19-RAIDS.pdf) for more details.

+#### AGRID
+[AGRID](https://gitlab.com/asset-sutd/public/agrid) aims at encoding discrete models of robotic systems to support verification of robotic software.
+It is able to encode models as either Satisfiability Modulo Theory or Bounded Model Checking problems.